-When the company files for bankruptcy, then the valuation of the company is done, and assets are liquidated.
-Proceeds from the liquidation are paid first to the preferred shareholders compared to the common shareholders.
-The proceeds left after payment to preferred shareholders will be distributed to common shareholders.
+When the company files for bankruptcy, then the valuation of the company takes place, and assets liquidate.
+Proceeds from the liquidation go to the preferred shareholders instead of the common shareholders.
+The proceeds left after payment to preferred shareholders will be distributed among common shareholders.

 3. Lack of Voting Rights

 Preferred shareholders usually don’t have voting rights, so preferred shareholders can’t participate in the company’s decision-making process.

 4. Dividend Yields are High

 It is at a higher dividend than an ordinary share.
 The fixed dividend payment makes it attractive in the market.

 5. Convertibility Option